LeLocTai/blog-hugo/content/posts/unity3d-dependency-injection.md

 **> *Dependency Injection has nothing to do with Reflection***.
 It does not slow your code down.
 Unless you writing for an ATTiny where extra jumps to subroutine matter.
 Also, Reflection probably won't slow your game down either, unless you use them every frame.
 It one of those strangely popular cargo-cult.

-### Misconception #2: DI is for unit testing
+### Misconception #2: DI is mostly used if you need unit testing

 By using DI, you can swap out dependencies of a class without modifying it.

 This is crucial when you want to do unit test, and is a big advantage of DI.
 However, ***being able to swap dependencies is a happy side-effect***, but it not the main point.